dsa-ntc/peninsuladsa-ntc.github.io/_pages/resources.md

 <h3>Free Palestine!
 Join the Boycott, Divest & Sanctions (BDS) Movement</h3>

-☑️ [Use the Buycat app to avoid genocide-funding products!](https://www.boycat.io/) Capitalists flex their economic power all the time--and so should we!
-BDS has [partnered with Buycat](https://www.bdsmovement.net/BDS-Has-Partnered-With-Boycat-App) to make it easy for us to participate in their [consumer boycotts targets](https://www.bdsmovement.net/campaigns#4).
+☑️ [**Learn to spot genocide-enabling products!**](https://www.boycat.io/) Capitalists flex their economic power all the time--and so should we!
+BDS has [partnered with Buycat](https://www.bdsmovement.net/BDS-Has-Partnered-With-Boycat-App) to make it easy for us to participate in their [consumer boycott targets](https://www.bdsmovement.net/campaigns#4).

 * 📱 [Download the Buycat app](https://www.boycat.io/) to start scanning groceries, clothing, and more!